National Employment Savings Trust

 The National Employment Savings Trust (Nest, sometimes branded Nest Pensions) is the United Kingdom’s public-service defined contribution workplace pension scheme, created to support automatic enrolment under the Pensions Act 2008.
 It is run by Nest Corporation, a public corporation (non-departmental public body) accountable to Parliament through the Department for Work and Pensions (DWP).
 Nest has a public service obligation to accept any employer that wishes to use the scheme to meet automatic-enrolment duties.

 As of 31 March 2025, Nest reported managing about £49.7 billion on behalf of around 13.8 million members.
 Nest is an authorised master trust supervised by The Pensions Regulator.

 History

-The 2006 Pensions Commission recommended a low-cost, national workplace pension scheme.
+The 2006 Pensions Commission recommended a low-cost, national workplace pension scheme to extend coverage to workers underserved by the existing pensions market.
 The Pensions Act 2007 established the Personal Accounts Delivery Authority (PADA) to develop the model, and the Pensions Act 2008 created Nest (originally known as Personal Accounts).
 PADA’s responsibilities later transferred to Nest Corporation, the scheme trustee.

+Nest began accepting employers in 2011 to support the rollout of automatic enrolment from 2012.
 In April 2014, Nest announced that it had over one million members saving in the scheme.
-From April 2017, scheme-specific caps and transfer restrictions were removed; transfers in and out are now permitted, subject to HMRC and scheme rules.
+From April 2017, scheme-specific contribution caps and transfer restrictions were removed; transfers in and out are now permitted, subject to HMRC and scheme rules.
+In 2019, Nest received master trust authorisation from The Pensions Regulator.

+In February 2022, an independent review commissioned by the Department for Work and Pensions concluded that Nest had met its objectives in supporting automatic enrolment and was providing value for money for members.

 Governance and status

 Nest is operated by Nest Corporation, which acts as the scheme trustee.
-Nest Corporation is a public corporation sponsored by DWP, its Chair and Trustee Members are appointed through the public appointments process.
+Nest Corporation is a public corporation sponsored by DWP; its Chair and Trustee Members are appointed through the public appointments process.
 Nest’s public service obligation requires it to accept any employer wishing to use the scheme for automatic enrolment.
+An Employers' Panel and Members' Panel advise on the scheme's operation and development.